Angelica (Dang Gui)

 Key Actions: Tonifies the Blood, Invigorates and Harmonizes Blood, Disperses Cold, Moistens Intestines, Unblocks the Bowels, Reduces Swelling and Expels Pus, Generates Flesh, Alleviates Pain

-Medicinal Uses: Menstrual disorders, important herb for stopping pain due to Blood Stasis, commonly used for abdominal pain and traumatic injury, sores, infertility, anxiety, anemia, poor circulation, loss of appetite, nausea, anxiety, insomnia, heartburn, neuralgia, premature ejaculation, nicotine withdrawal, colds, coughs, bronchitis, skin beautifier.
+Medicinal Uses: Menstrual disorders, menopause symptoms, undeveloped fetus, pain due to blood stasis, abdominal pain and traumatic injury, sores, infertility, anxiety, anemia, poor circulation, loss of appetite, nausea, anxiety, insomnia, heartburn, neuralgia, premature ejaculation, nicotine withdrawal, colds, coughs, bronchitis, skin beautifier.
 Aids recovery of abscesses where tonifying and moving blood.
 Lowers blood pressure and blood sugar.